Probing the spin correlations of $t\bar t $ production at NLO QCD+EW: Theoretical setup

 \subsection{Reweighting in fixed-order PS point generation}

-Reweighting in the decay chain approximation was developed for event generation with parton showering in Ref.~\cite{Frixione:2007zp}.
+Reweighting in the decay chain approximation from uncorrelated to spin-correlated decays was developed for event generation with parton showering in Ref.~\cite{Frixione:2007zp}.
 The method is based on relating the differential weight of the fully decayed event to the production event weight.
 In this manner, one may show, as is done in Ref.~\cite{Frixione:2007zp}, that the fully decayed event weight is bounded from above by

 where $B_{\rm max}$ is a process-dependent calculable (within perturbation theory) quantity.
 In practice, this upper bound, denoted by $r_{\rm max}$, is obtained by probing an adequate sized subsample of production PS points with decays and extracting the maximum value. \\